As temperatures drop and heaters all over the country are being cranked

 alleviating the effects of dry air.
 There are four main types of

-- Steam or warm mist humidifiers, which boil water and release
+- True steam or warm mist humidifiers boil water and release

 - Ultrasonic humidifiers, which create water droplets through an